George Ornsby: Life

 Born on 9 March 1809 at Darlington, he was eldest son of George Ornsby, of the Lodge, Lanchester.
 His father taught his sons at home until his death in 1823, when George was sent to Durham School.
-His brother Robert became a noted classical scholar.
+His brother Robert Ornsby became a noted classical scholar.

 After leaving school in 1826 he practised for a time as a solicitor in Durham.
 He entered University College, Durham as a theological student in 1839.
 In Easter 1841 he completed his licentiate in Theology, one of his classmates being the future archivist Joseph Stevenson.
 He held in succession the curacies of Newburn, Northumberland (1841–3); Sedgefield, County Durham (1843–4); and Whickham, in the same county (1845–50).
 He then became vicar in Fishlake, where he would spend the rest of his life.

 In 1872 the University of Durham conferred on Ornsby the honorary degree of M.A., and on 29 May 1873 he was elected a fellow of the Society of Antiquaries of London.
 In 1879 he was preferred to the prebendal stall of Ampleforth at York Cathedral.
 He was a lifelong friend of James Raine, the noted antiquarian and founder of the Surtees Society, once a master of Durham School.